harriedegroot/nl.hdg.lights/README.md

 ## Change Log

+#### 2.0.6
+- Added German translation
+- Fix for switching all lights in a room
+- Athom api upgrade (2.1.178)

 #### 2.0.5
 - Added config to show/hide devices
 - Display 0 brightness (slider) if device is 'off'